pollaiolo/pollaiolo.github.io/_posts/2017-09-05-bouncing_balls.markdown

 {%endhighlight%}

 ## Leap Motion
 Leap is a device to track hands.
-It has a two cameras and an infrared sensors to track up to 10 moving fingers (two hands, in other words).
+It has two cameras and an infrared sensors to track up to 10 moving fingers (two hands, in other words).
 It offers usefull **API** to easily detect, in each captured frame, the position of hands, fingers and arms.\\
 Let's wire this into our program:
 {%highlight javascript%}
 function setup() {